Lemonchasers/Lemonchasers.github.io/Cosine Similarity and Jaccard Distance/README.md

 further working with text at my work, but this was a great building block exercise for that.

 ### Summary
 This file is a building block for learning about jaccard distance and cosine similarity.
-This has gone on to be implemented in other project of mine.
+This has gone on to be implemented in other projects of mine.